19 Scholarships for Adults That’ll Help You to Go Back to School This Year

 Cancer survivors or students with family members affected by cancer may apply for a scholarship worth up to $5,000.

 Applicants must write an essay outlining their personal achievements and career goals, and give two personal references.
 Undergraduate and graduate students may apply between Jan.
-1 and May 1.
+1 and May 1, with one to three scholarships available to be awarded annually

 7. Executive Women International ASIST Scholarship